rackerlabs/support-how-to/content/how-to/cloud-files/use-swift-to-manage-large-files/index.md

 This article describes the upload process if you are using the tool.

 The following command uploads **large_file** to **test_container** in 10
-MB segments and then creates the manifest file so the systen can download the segments as one:
+MB segments and then creates the manifest file so the system can download the segments as one:

     swift upload test_container -S 10485760 large_file